 student of the year; and the Gordon Baldwin dissertation award.

-recognition of the Institute's Centenary in 2011, the Trust should
+In recognition of the Institute's Centenary in 2011, it was

 Success in raising sufficient funds will allow the Trust to fund

 - Support for two places each year at the PREP held at Warwick

 - Creation of a Learning Resource Centre for the Shipping